majid-200/LLM-From-Scratch/README.md

 -   **Feed-Forward Network**: A simple MLP applied to each token position independently, adding computational depth.
 -   **Residual Connections & Layer Normalization**: Critical for stabilizing training in deep networks by preventing vanishing/exploding gradients.

-#### 🧩 `BPE_Scratch.ipynb` & `BPE_Scratch.py`
-While our GPT model uses simple character-level tokenization, modern LLMs use more sophisticated methods.
-This notebook explores **Byte-Pair Encoding (BPE)**, a subword tokenization algorithm.
-It starts with a vocabulary of individual characters and iteratively merges the most frequent adjacent pairs of tokens.
-This allows the model to handle rare words and create a more efficient, semantically meaningful vocabulary.
-The notebook visualizes this merging process step-by-step.

 ---

 ## Part 2: Deconstructing Llama 3's Architecture